abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 ### 12-02-08

-Contentment, or santuṭṭhi, is often talked about in the context of material possessions, particularly in our reflections on the four requisites of robes, alms-food, lodging, and medicine.
+Contentment, or *santuṭṭhi*, is often talked about in the context of material possessions, particularly in our reflections on the four requisites of robes, alms-food, lodging, and medicine.
 It's the quality of being content with whatever is offered---the food that's presented to